 Mussallem Beachfront Park

-Finally, acquisition of this site through a grant with the Florida Communities Trust removed it from future potential development.
-Significant neighborhood opposition to this development brought this property to the attention of St. Johns County for acquisition as a Community park.
-The County is working with the adjacent property developer to co-locate access roads; parking and landscaping to minimize impacts to the fragile dune ecosystem, as well as the variety of wildlife that make this park their home.
+Mussallem Beachfront Park is located in a high probability archaeological area, with two properties listed on the Florida Master Site File nearby.
+Acquisition of this site through a grant with the Florida Communities Trust removed it from future potential development.
+Significant neighborhood opposition to this development brought this property to the attention of St. Johns County for acquisition as a community park.
+The County is working with the adjacent property developer to co-locate access roads and parking and landscaping to minimize impacts to the fragile dune ecosystem, as well as the variety of wildlife that make this park their home.